 #instagramlove is a series of posts where we share some of the accounts we enjoy following.
 We love accounts that leave us feeling inspired, motivated, and curious.
 Read more about the series and our view on Instagram here.

-that make you feel like shit!
+Don't forget to unfollow accounts that make you feel like shit!

-Jérôme Vintage is a Copenhagen based vintage boutique specialized in selecting and selling fine vintage clothing.
+Jérôme Vintageis a Copenhagen based vintage boutique specialized in selecting and selling fine vintage clothing.
 We love how they make vintage garments look stylish as f***.

 "The rebellious and non conformist new girl on the block with immaculate taste and chic sense of style who has taken on the daunting task of changing the way we consume and think about fashion.
 Her mission is clear; to democratize vintage fashion and make it accessible for everyone regardless of gender, income, or origin without compromising neither the aesthetic appeal nor the exclusive shopping experience.